the-Bruce/tgrsite/README.md

 Possible Changes:
 * [ ] "New group" messaging dialog
 * [ ] Change some forms into modals
+* [ ] Make it so that admins cannot see others' DMs

 Bonus Features:
 * [x] Gravatar